Mountain Trails & Conditions

 Current Conditions: Recently cleared to Abernathy Pass.
 Recent precipitation in the form of snow above 4,000 ft.
 An out-and-back ride west of Mazama through a beautiful mountain valley with some difficult, technical rocky sections and short, steep climbs.
 Total ride distance up to 20 miles.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.

+Current conditions: Trail is snow-covered.
+Trail above Cutthroat Lake may not be rideable.
 A great alpine out-and-back 11-mile trail with exceptional views of the North Cascades and a rippin' descent.
 Difficult due to sustained climbing and rocky sections between lake and pass.
 Trail is shared with hikers so keep your head up and ride courteously!
 Remember, no bikes allowed on the PCT, so when you get to that intersection at the pass, turn back around.
 NW Forest Pass required to park at trailhead.
 No pass required for riding.
 Electric assist bikes not allowed.

 Deadhorse + Aspen Lake